-While many organizations reported increased adoption of a sales enablement function in recent years, several still struggle to use it effectively to achieve their goals.
+While many organizations reported increased adoption of sales enablement strategies in recent years, several still struggle to use them effectively to achieve their goals.
 According to CSO Insights’ 4th Annual Sales Enablement Study, 61 percent of organizations have a sales enablement function.
 Of those, only 34.4 percent of respondents indicated they were meeting the majority of their expectations.

 One reason that companies struggle to achieve their sales enablement goals is the way they think of the initiative.
 If your organization refers to sales enablement as a project or program, you’ve set yourself up for failure.
 Typically, projects and programs have a start date, an end date and are usually associated with training.
 Successful sales enablement is never a one-off, standalone initiative.
 Instead, sales enablement is an ongoing process for arming your sales team with the training, coaching and content they need to achieve the desired sales results for your organization.

 Let’s review six of the most common reasons why sales enablement initiatives struggle and how to guide yours to success.

 - Align Sales Enablement to Your Business Goals

 Sometimes, companies implement sales enablement without considering how they strategically align with their business goals.
 Before implementing, proactively connect your enablement practices to organizational-level objectives.
 Start this process by developing a formal sales enablement charter.
 Similar to a business plan, this document outlines the processes you will use to achieve your goals, defines how you’ll measure success, and assesses the challenges you’re likely to encounter.
 Your charter sets clear expectations for executives by explaining your required resources and expected return on investment.
 More important than the finished document, this process of analyzing your sales enablement strategy, the methods you will put in place and how each part aligns with the customer’s path provide the true value of the exercise.